 - Hot, dry skin – or, cold, clammy skin

 - Excessive sleepiness

 - And eventually, loss of consciousness

 During hot weather, it’s crucial to ensure your older loved ones get a fair amount of clear, uncarbonated, non-alcoholic liquids throughout the day – especially plain water.
 Call the physician immediately if you think your loved one might be suffering from dehydration.
-If you need assistance with elderly home care, Midnight Sun Home Care can provide the care needed to take care of your senior family member or loved one.
+Midnight Sun Home Care, the personal care assistant Anchorage Alaska families trust, can provide the care needed to help your senior family member thrive.
 Contact us today to learn more about what we can do for you.